saikiran76/Attendance-Manager/README.md

 - Public or private harassment
 - Publishing others' private information, such as a physical or email address, without their explicit permission
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct that could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities 🕵️